-Section 16(a) of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and the regulations promulgated thereunder require our executive officers and directors and beneficial owners of more than ten percent (10%) of any class of our equity security registered pur-suant to Section 12 of the Exchange Act to file reports of ownership and changes of ownership of our equity securities with the Securities and Exchange Com-mission, and to furnish us with copies of all such reports.
-Based solely on a review of the copies of such reports furnished to us and information provided to us, we believe that during 2004 none of our executive officers and directors failed to timely file reports under Section 16(a).
+Section 16(a) of the Exchange Act, and the regulations promulgated thereunder require our executive officers and directors and beneficial owners of more than 10% of our Common Stock to file reports of ownership and changes of ownership of our Common Stock with the Securities and Exchange Commission, and to furnish us with copies of all such reports.
+Based solely on a review of the copies of such reports furnished to us and written information provided to us, we believe that during 2005 none of our executive officers and directors failed to timely file reports under Section 16(a), except Robert Schreiber, Jr., inadvertently failed to timely file a Form 3.

 Capital Bank-Grawe Gruppe AG ("Capital Bank") has advised us that it is a banking institution regulated by the banking regulations of Austria, which holds shares of our Common Stock as agent on behalf of numerous investors.
 Capital Bank has represented that all of its investors are accredited investors under Rule 501 of Regulation D promulgated under the Act.
-In addition, Capital Bank has advised us that none of its investors beneficially own more than 4.9% of our Common Stock.
+In addition, Capital Bank has advised us that none of its investors, individually or as a group, beneficially own more than 4.9% of our Common Stock.
 Capital Bank has further informed us that its clients (and not Capital Bank) maintain full voting and dispositive power over such shares.
-Consequently, Capital Bank has advised us that it believes it is not the beneficial owner, as such term is defined in Rule 13d-3 of the Exchange Act, of the shares of our Common Stock registered in the name of Capital Bank has informed us that it does not believe that it is required (a) to file, and has not filed, reports under Section 16(a) or (b) to file either Schedule 13D or Schedule 13G in connection with the shares of our Common Stock registered in the name of Capital Bank.
+Consequently, Capital Bank has advised us that it believes it is not the beneficial owner, as such term is defined in Rule 13d-3 of the Exchange Act, of the shares of our Common Stock registered in the name of Capital Bank has informed us that it does not believe that it is required (a) to file, and has not filed, reports under Section 16(a) of the Exchange Act or (b) to file either Schedule 13D or Schedule 13G in connection with the shares of our Common Stock registered in the name of Capital Bank.

-If the representations, or information provided, by Capital Bank are incorrect or Capital Bank was historically acting on behalf of its investors as a group, rather than on behalf of each investor independent of other investors, then Capital Bank and/or the investor group would have become a beneficial owner of more than 10% of our Common Stock on February 9, 1996, as a result of the acquisition of 1,100 shares of Series 1 Preferred Stock that were convertible into a maximum of 1,282,798 shares of our Common Stock commencing 45 days after issuance of the Series 1 Preferred.
-If either Capital Bank or a group of Capital Bank's investors became a beneficial owner of more than 10% of our Common Stock on February 9, 1996, and thereby required to file reports under Section 16(a) of the Exchange Act, then Capital Bank has failed to file a Form 3 or any Forms 4 or 5 for period from February 9, 1996, until the present.
+If the representations, or information provided, by Capital Bank are incorrect or Capital Bank was historically acting on behalf of its investors as a group, rather than on behalf of each investor independent of other investors, then Capital Bank and/or the investor group would have become a beneficial owner of more than 10% of our Common Stock on February 9, 1996, as a result of the acquisition of 1,100 shares of our Preferred Stock that were convertible into a maximum of 1,282,798 shares of our Common Stock.
+If either Capital Bank or a group of Capital Bank's investors became a beneficial owner of more than 10% of our Common Stock on February 9, 1996, or at any time thereafter, and thereby required to file reports under Section 16(a) of the Exchange Act, then Capital Bank has failed to file a Form 3 or any Forms 4 or 5 for period from February 9, 1996, until the present.